jimburton/hordle/README.md

 The `_info` field is a [map](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html)
 from `Char`s to `CharInfo` values.
 The map will be updated after each guess.
-It is used when the human player asks for a hint or the solver picks its next guess.
-So the map needs to be carried throughout the game.
+It is used when the human player asks for a hint, or the automated solver picks its next guess.
 The function that handles a new guess will need to take a `Game` and produce a new one with an updated `_info` map.

 ## Creating games

 The game needs to use a dictionary to find random target words and to check that every attempt is a real word.
-In fact, the game uses two disctionaries: a relatively short one for target words, and a more complete one for checking entries against.
+In fact, the game uses two disctionaries: a relatively short one for target words, and a more complete one for checking guesses against.
 Creating a game with a random target word requires IO.
+We also want to be able to create games based on predetermined words.

 ```haskell
 -- | A dictionary of five letter words.